-- Electricians – electrical shocks from negligence when handling electrical equipment.
+- Electricians – electrical shock injuries from negligence when handling electrical equipment.

 - Shipping and dock workers – back injuries caused due to improper lifting procedures.

-- Automobile mechanics – back injuries from working extended hours in awkward positions.
+- Vehicle mechanics – back injuries from working extended hours in awkward positions.

 - Refuse collectors – back injuries from incorrect lifting and hoisting procedures.

-- Kitchen workers – burns from handling hot equipment and electrical shocks from being negligent while handling electrical kitchen equipment.
+- Kitchen workers – burns in restaurants from not being adequately trained on handling hot equipment.

 In addition to providing workers in these industries with proper personal protective equipment, employers must also provide workers with appropriate training in order to minimise the risk of accidents and personal injuries.
 In most cases, adequate training is a key factor in preventing accidents and injuries in any workplace.

-Depending on the type of workplace and the risks involved, this training may include:
+Depending on the type of workplace and the risks involved, this training might include:

-- The correct way to wear personal protection equipment such as safety helmets, protective goggles, safety boots, heavy duty gloves, and noise-cancelling aids;
+- The correct way to wear personal protective equipment such as safety helmets, protective goggles, safety boots, heavy-duty gloves, and noise-cancelling aids.

 - What to do and what not to do while at the workplace.